-What does your excavator need to run a drill?
+What does my excavator need to run a drill?

-How do I hook up my new drill?
+How do I hook up my new drilling attachment?

 It is our desire to provide the drilling contractor with reliable equipment to facilitate the improvement of their business.
 If you have any questions please call or email one of us.
 We will be glad to take the time and listen to your problems and concerns, then offer a TEI solution that works for everyone.